tonysoutha/csci3081/project/docs/Iteration1Requirements.md

 # TransitSim: a Proof-of-Concept Transit System Simulator

-## Iteration 1 - VERSION 2, October 16th - NOTE, THIS DOCUMENT IS SUBJECT TO CHANGE.
+## Iteration 1 - VERSION 3, October 21st - NOTE, THIS DOCUMENT IS SUBJECT TO CHANGE.
 CHECK IT EVERY DAY OR TWO

+**Version 3 - Changed Delivery Requirements for Iteration 1 Preliminary Delivery 1: Submit your diagram in a PDF file via the Canvas using the item named Iteration 1 Preliminary Deliverable 1**

 Version 2 - removed stale link to Doxygen information, replaced with live and useful links
 <hr>